iresekore/iresekore/README.md

 ## Hi there 👩🏽‍💻

 Hi, I'm Irenosen!
-MS in Business Analytics @ Fordham University (Ongoing).
+MS in Business Analytics/Programming for Data Science @ Fordham University (Ongoing).

 - Querying data using SQL.
 - Developing dashboards on Tableau and PowerBI.